 - ... that we collected 500,000 small waste electrical and electronic equipment (WEEE) and ICT waste with the E-waste Races last year?
 That's as much as the entire municipality of Eindhoven in one year!

-- ...that the E-waste Races contribute to achieving the legal E-waste collection target of 65%
+- ...that the E-waste Races contribute to achieving the legal E-waste collection target of 65%.the legal E-waste collection target of 65%.

--... the races (both the E-waste and the Textile Race) contribute in general to the central government's objectives for a circular economy in 2050?
+-... the races (both the E-waste and the Textile Race) contribute in general to the central government's goals for a circular economy in 2050